TheRealest/therealest.github.io/_posts/2015-04-25-git-log-options.md

 On the first line of the output you can see `(HEAD, origin/master, origin/HEAD, master)` between the commit SHA and the message.
 This shows that both my local `HEAD` and `master` branch, as well as the corresponding remote branches they track, all point to that commit.
 This is really nice for checking whether you've pushed your recent commits to a remote, because if haven't you would see `origin/HEAD` and `origin/master` further down in the history.

-<blockquote>Keep in mind that all of the commands we've used so far only show commits leading up to <code>HEAD</code>.
-Put another way, any commits which did not contribute to the current working tree are not going to appear in <code>git log</code>.</blockquote>
+>Keep in mind that all of the commands we've used so far only show commits leading up to `HEAD`.
+Put another way, any commits which did not contribute to the current working tree are not going to appear in `git log`.

 ### The <code>--branches</code> option